sujaykhandekar/identify-fraud-from-enron-email/README.md

 selling assets to shell companies at the end of each month, and buying them back at the beginning of the next month to hide accounting losses causing electrical grid failures in California
-Enron had a second life because of its data set that includes one of the largest corpus of real emails.
-We will use this data set combined with financial information to indetify persons of interest involved in this fraud by implementing machine learning techniques.
+Enron had a second life because of its data set that includes one of the largest corpus of real emails.I have used this data set combined with financial information to indetify persons of interest involved in this fraud by implementing machine learning techniques.

 A person of interest is a person who was: